nibtr/raycasting/README.md

 ## Control

-- W: forward; S: backward; A,D: rotate
+W: forward; S: backward; A,D: rotate

-## References:
+## References

-- The renderer is heavily inspired by [https://lodev.org/cgtutor/raycasting.html](https://lodev.org/cgtutor/raycasting.html)
+The renderer is heavily inspired by [https://lodev.org/cgtutor/raycasting.html](https://lodev.org/cgtutor/raycasting.html) with some minor adjustments for simplicity.